avis-md/avis/docs/reference/anl/scripting.rst

 - Description::

+      //@Description
-      ///This must come at the top of the script.
+      //@This text will appear on the top of the node
-      ///No new-lines must occur before or between these lines.
-      ///This is another line.
+      //@This is another line.

 - Input variables::

-      //in
+      //@in
       int numberOfFrames = 0;

 - Output variables::

-      //out
+      //@out
       int numberOfRedAtoms = 0;

 - Progress variable::

-      //progress
+      //@progress
       double progressOfTheCode = 0;

 - Entry point::

-      //entry
+      //@entry
       void DoSomething() {
          //do something fancy!
       }

+Code can be entirely global, or put into a class with the same name as the script.
+When the code is classed as such, multiple instances of the script can be used for the same graph, without sharing variables.

 Arrays
 ~~~~~~